cognitivexr/cpop/README.md

 aruco markers, in which case you need to further specify the markers you want to detect.
 For example, with `aruco-marker-set SET_4x4_50 --aruco-marker-length 0.18` the script will detect 4x4 markers and calculate camera positions based on the marker length of 18 cm.
+Again use the flag `--realsense` to enable the realsense camera.

 #### Extrinsic camera parameters